Most Common VPN Error Codes & Meanings

 Error 720 – Authentication Failed Error

-Error 720 relates to authentication failures when connecting to the VPN server.
+VPN Error 720 relates to authentication failures when connecting to the VPN server.
 It indicates that the VPN client provided invalid credentials, such as an incorrect username, password, or authentication certificate, for verification by the VPN server.

 Error 800 – Authentication Failed